Kojiki

-The "Records of Ancient Matters" or "An Account of Ancient Matters" (古事記, Kojiki), also sometimes read as Furukotofumi or Furukotobumi, (Note: -bumi is a voiced form of fumi (see rendaku).
-This reading was proposed by Motoori Norinaga, who spelt it out with phonetic kanji (kana, or more specifically, magana) as in Kojiki-den.) is an early Japanese chronicle of myths, legends, hymns, genealogies, oral traditions, and semi-historical accounts down to 641 concerning the origin of the Japanese archipelago, the kami, and the Japanese imperial line.
+The (古事記, Kojiki), also sometimes read as Furukotofumi or Furukotobumi, (Note: -bumi is a voiced form of fumi (see rendaku).
+This reading was proposed by Motoori Norinaga, who spelt it out with phonetic kanji (kana, or more specifically, magana) as 布琉許登夫美 in Kojiki-den.) is an early Japanese chronicle of myths, legends, hymns, genealogies, oral traditions, and semi-historical accounts dating as far back as 641 concerning the origin of the Japanese archipelago, the kami, and the Japanese imperial line.
 It is claimed in its preface to have been composed by Ō no Yasumaro at the request of Empress Genmei in the early 8th century (711–712), and thus is usually considered to be the oldest extant literary work in Japan.

 The myths contained in the Kojiki as well as the Nihon Shoki are part of the inspiration behind many practices and unified "Shinto orthodoxy".
 Later, they were incorporated into Shinto practices such as the misogi purification ritual.